sagemath/trac_to_gh/Issue 8264.md

 # Issue 8264: swap_row does not work on modular matrices

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8264

 Original creator: janwil123